nazariyv/blog/posts/necessary-sufficient.md

 ![venn diagram letters](../images/necessary-sufficient/venn-letters.png)

 Clearly, now there are 3 **necessary** conditions if we are talking about the letters that are common among all the sets.
+This reasoning, of course, extends to an arbitrary number of **necessary** conditions.

 ## logic view